pointlesspun/hand-of-cards/README.md

 * Adjust animations on mobile device
 * // todo: fix this dependency
     import { ANIMATIONS } from "../animations.js";
+* fix centering in locked mode - it's off center
+* fix wobble in the animation when browsing and selecting at the same time

 ## Credits